redis/redis/README.md

 - To run the tests you need to have a Unix shell on your machine, or MinGW tools in your path.
 To execute the tests, run the following command:
   "tclsh8.5.exe tests/test_helper.tcl --clients N", where N is the number of parallel clients .
 If a Unix shell is not installed you may see the following error message: "couldn't execute "cat": no such file or directory".
-- By default the test suite launches 16 parallel tests.
-I will get time out errors on an iCore 7-2620m@2.7Ghz with some of the tests when the number of clients is greater than 6.
+- By default the test suite launches 16 parallel tests, but some of the tests may fail when the number of clients is greater than 2.

-## Known issues

-Problem:
-On versions of Windows prior to Windows 8/Server 2012, when an AOF or RDB operation is complete and the child process is being rejoined with the parent, it is possible for Redis to unexpectedly terminate.

-Cause:
-The PAGE_REVERT_TO_FILE_MAP flag is not usable in VirtualProtect() in earlier versions of the OS.
-This flag allows for removing copy on write(COW) pages from a memory mapped view without unmapping the view.
-In prior versions of the OS, the only way to purge COW pages is to unmap and then remap the memory mapped view.
-Between the unmapping and remapping operations a third party process(e.g., an anti-virus program) could allocate virtual memory occupied by the memory mapped view.
-As this view is used for the Redis heap, failure to remap is a fatal error.
-(See RejoinCOWPages() in src\Win32_Interop\Win32_QFork.cpp)

-Solution:
-If you encounter this problem, host Redis on Windows 8/Server 2012 or newer.